Thursday, September 19, 2024

 Everybody's Home commissioned a poll by RedBridge which found 54 per cent of Australians want house prices to decrease in the next five years, as opposed to 21 per cent who want them to rise.
 Well that is what they wish happens, but I believe that prices will keep going up, but we should look for ways to keep the price rise under control.

 And 72 per cent of renters want house prices down.
-I believe that prises cannot go down, while the cost of properties keeps going up.
+I believe that prices cannot go down, while the cost of properties keeps going up.

 This report also says that two-thirds of Australians (67 per cent) say the cost of housing is causing them stress, while a whopping 84 per cent are worried about housing affordability for young Australians.